Passions’ 7 Worst Characters Ever

 Anyone else out there miss Passions?
 The short-lived daytime drama was every soap opera fan’s dirty little pleasure with outrageous characters and storylines that unfolded in the little town of Harmony.
 Since the show premiered almost 20 years ago, it seems quite appropriate to take some time and reflect on the crazy characters that graced daytime screens for about nine years.
 As such, below is seven of the worst Passions’ characters ever.

-7. Teresa Lopez
+7. Theresa Lopez

 6. Whitney Russell

-Speaking of Teresa, Whitney Russell was her best friend and sidekick.
+Speaking of Theresa, Whitney Russell was her best friend and sidekick.
 In fact, no matter how crazy the scheme was, Whitney followed and helped Teresa, blindly at times.
 In terms of friends, Whitney was a good one, but she made for a doormat-like character and often got pulled into unneeded trouble thanks to Lopez.

 5. Fancy Crane